Reinstate a Database

 Procedure

-- On the database details page, under Resources, select Data Guard associations.
+- On the database details page, select the Data Guard associations tab.

 - For the Data Guard association on which you want to reinstate this database, from the Actions menu, select Reinstate.